sherlockfog/sherlockfog/README.md

 * `shell vnode`: starts a shell in virtual node `vnode`, or in the coordinator if unspecified.

 * `shelladm`: starts a shell in the administrative virtual node.
 This command has no effect if the administrative interface has not been initialized.

 * `runadm cmd`: executes `cmd` as the `root` user in the administrative virtual node.
 This command has no effect if the administrative interface has not been initialized.

-Additionally, a macro system is used to query context information, which includes topology objects, scoped variables or ``magic'' arguments.
+Additionally, a macro system is used to query context information, which includes topology objects, scoped variables or "magic" arguments.
 Language expressions that enclose identifiers between brackets are replaced by their corresponding value before evaluation.
 These identifiers can appear anywhere except as part of the definition of a `for` command.
 A few examples follow: